 Director of Security at Knights of Columbus, Retired U.S. Secret Service, USMC Veteran

-Currently, Bob is the Director of Security at the Knights of Columbus Headquarters in New Haven, CT.
-He is also a member of the Knights of Columbus, Sacred Heard Council 5780 in Madison, CT, where the council continues to be active in veterans and service member efforts such as Save-A- Suit and sponsoring Operation American Hero where they send care packages to US Military members serving overseas.
+Currently, Bob is the Director of Security at the Knights of Columbus Headquarter’s in New Haven, CT.
+He is also a member of the Knights of Columbus, Sacred Heard Council 5780 in Madison, CT, where the council continues to be active in military and veteran program’s such as Save-A- Suit and Operation American Hero where care packages are sent to U.S. Military members serving overseas.

 Local Sales Manager at News 8-WTNH

 Jocelyn Fenyn is a Sales and Marketing Executive for more than 30 years in New York City and Connecticut.
 She is currently the Local Sales Manager at News 8- WTNH.

 She has worked at New York Advertising Agencies, NBC- New York, New York Times, Advertising Age before relocating with her husband to Connecticut.